gidariss/AttractioNet/README.md

     >> AttractioNet_build
     ```
     Do not worry about the warning messages.
 They also appear on my machine.
-5. Download the [***AttractioNet pre-trained model***](https://drive.google.com/file/d/0BwxkAdGoNzNTV2N3RjN5dXNpWVE/view?usp=sharing).
+5. Download the ***AttractioNet pre-trained model*** from [Google drive](https://drive.google.com/file/d/0BwxkAdGoNzNTV2N3RjN5dXNpWVE/view?usp=sharing) or [Mega](https://mega.nz/#!r90F3KJS!TM-slQgOF4OFWnVJrgZVr0S8aSn-f_s_IVFigbnMWrI).
 Note that the provided model is actually the fast version of AttractioNet model that is described on section 3.1.3 of the technical report. *It is trained on the COCO 2014 train set*.
 After downloading, unzip and untar the .tar.gz archive file with the AttractioNet model files on the directory `$AttractioNet/models-exps/AttractioNet_Model` by running:
    ```Shell

    tar xvfz AttractioNet_Model.tar.gz -C $AttractioNet/models-exps/